juliasliu/juliasliu.github.io/_posts/2020-11-15-food-comas-parking-tickets.markdown

 - [x] **Walgreens**
 Encouraged by my enabling, we stopped by Walgreens and impulse-bought Taki popcorn and a bag of Kit Kats.
 The Taki popcorn was love at first sight, and it may have beaten out Jalapeño Cheeto Puffs to become my favorite.
 It is my religious belief that popcorn is an extremely underrated and versatile snacc.
 You can coat it in butter, caramel, chocolate, cheddar, pumpkin spice––the possibilities are endless.
 Addicted to the spicy and sour flavor of the Taki powdered popcorn, I ravenously devoured the entire bag in the span of two days.

+- [x] **Marufuku Ramen**
+Saturday night, we drove to Oakland where we waited 20 minutes in the car to be seated in Marufuku's outdoor dining area.
+We ordered the Hakata Tonkotsu and Chicken Paitan Deluxe, both pictured above.
+The tender pork meat of the Hakata Tonkotsu submerged in the warm broth, which was topped with a hard-boiled egg and a generous amount of green onions, radish, wood ear, and bean sprouts, was *delish*ious.
+Our soups must have been laced with the food coma potion again, as a deep slumber overcame us when we arrived back at the apartment.

 - [x] **Poke Parlor**
 - [x] **Kansai Sushi**
 I didn't realize my love for raw seafood until I got to college (sorry, mom).
 My mom is highly skeptical of the unhygienic nature of uncooked seafood, which I totally understand from the horror stories she reads about people becoming vegetables after eating poorly prepared and contaminated fish in Japan.
 Nonetheless, poke would become my comfort food during my late-night study sessions at the Moffitt Library on campus.
 Spurred by my poke cravings this weekend, we ordered from Poke Parlor on Telegraph, and a few days later, from Kansai Sushi, further upping my raw fish intake.